 4. Grammarly is my new best friend.

-Grammarly is an awesome web service that checks your spelling and grammar as you write.
-That’s really nice for someone like me who loves writing but spells at a 4th grade level.
+Grammarly is an awesome web service that checks your spelling, punctuation and grammar as you write.
 Grammarly is way beyond what a basic spell-checker can do.
 It identifies even subtle grammar errors in text and offers suggestions for better sentence structure.
 It’s free too!

 (Below: beautiful Koh Chang, Thailand.
 This island is one of the prettiest and cleanest Thai islands I’ve been to.
 And not expensive either!)